The Upper Midwest Latin American Studies Initiative

 - Comparative and cross-disciplinary research projects involving Latin America and the Caribbean

-- Attendance at a virtual professional conference/workshop
+- Attendance at a virtual or in-person professional conference/workshop

 - Connection to CLACS Mission; Type of Request; Strength of Proposal

 The number of awards each cycle will vary and the dollar amount will not exceed $500 and will depend on the project and number of applications.
 Preference normally will be given to applicants who have not been funded within the last 3 years.

 Award notification will be approximately three weeks after the application deadline.

 December 4, 2020 (for expenditures beginning in mid-February 2021 and ending by August 14, 2021)